EricMFink/ProfessionalResponsibility/_cases/WentForIt.md

 Passing to _Central Hudson_’s third prong, we examine the relationship between the Bar’s interests and the means chosen to serve them.
 With respect to this prong, the differences between commercial speech and noncommercial speech are manifest.
-The "least restrictive means” test has no role in the commercial speech context.
-"What our decisions require,” instead, "is a fit between the legislature’s ends and the means chosen to accomplish those ends, a fit that is not necessarily perfect, but reasonable; that represents not necessarily the single best disposition but one whose scope is in proportion to the interest served, that employs not necessarily the least restrictive means, but a means narrowly tailored to achieve the desired objective.”
+The "least restrictive means" test has no role in the commercial speech context.
+"What our decisions require," instead, "is a fit between the legislature’s ends and the means chosen to accomplish those ends, a fit that is not necessarily perfect, but reasonable; that represents not necessarily the single best disposition but one whose scope is in proportion to the interest served, that employs not necessarily the least restrictive means, but a means narrowly tailored to achieve the desired objective."
 Of course, we do not equate this test with the less rigorous obstacles of rational basis review; in _Cincinnati v.
-Discovery_, for example, we observed that the existence of "numerous and obvious less-burdensome alternatives to the restriction on commercial speech is certainly a relevant consideration in determining whether the fit between ends and means is reasonable.”
+Discovery_, for example, we observed that the existence of "numerous and obvious less-burdensome alternatives to the restriction on commercial speech is certainly a relevant consideration in determining whether the fit between ends and means is reasonable."

 Respondents levy a great deal of criticism, at the scope of the Bar’s restriction on targeted mail.
-"By prohibiting written communications to all people, whatever their state of mind,” respondents charge, the Rule "keeps useful information from those accident victims who are ready, willing and able to utilize a lawyer’s advice.”
+"By prohibiting written communications to all people, whatever their state of mind," respondents charge, the Rule "keeps useful information from those accident victims who are ready, willing and able to utilize a lawyer’s advice."
 This criticism may be parsed into two components.
 First, the Rule does not distinguish between victims in terms of the severity of their injuries.
 According to respondents, the Rule is unconstitutionally overinclusive insofar as it